 Casein digests slower than other types of protein.
 When you ingest casein, it reacts with stomach acid and becomes a gel which is harder for the body to digest.
 This gives you a feeling of fullness for a longer period of time, but with less calorie intake.

 Filling your growling stomach with high amounts of sugar causes the fructose to be metabolized by the liver, where it is turned into fat.
 Foods high in salt content will cause your body to hold extra water in your cells, leading to water-weight gain and a bloated feeling.
 All of which leads to a generally unhappy body.

 There’s A Better Way to Have Study Snacks

 Now that we’ve run you through a health class worth of reading, let’s sum it up here.
-Eating a food with casein protein in it for your late night study snack will satisfy you for a longer period of time and will do good for your body as a whole.
+Eating food with casein protein in it for your late-night study snack will satisfy you for a longer period of time and will do good for your body as a whole.

 If you’re not into chugging a glass of whole milk for a snack, here’s a list of study snacks for your midnight study cravings:

 - Low-fat cheeses with low-sodium crackers (try “hint of salt” Wheat Thins)

 - Cottage cheese